ricewind012/win95-themes/docs/firefox.md

    	null,
    );

-   // also need this for about pages, or... see #3 user_pref("userChromeJS.persistent_domcontent_callback", true);
+   // Also need this for about pages, or... see below. user_pref("userChromeJS.persistent_domcontent_callback", true);
    ```